timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 #### Decompress chunk mutation

-We'll need a similar function for the decompression:
+You also need a similar function for decompression:

 ```sql
 CREATE OR REPLACE FUNCTION decompress_chunk_named(varchar) returns setof compressed_chunk AS $$